386er/capstone/capstone_report.md

 The model parameters chosen for the project all seem in a reasonable range.
 Testing was performed with varius parameter combinations, and small changes in the parameter did not greatly affect the performance of the results.
 The author comes to the conclusion that the model can be trusted.

+As previous authors have shown (Staudemeyer, Wei, aufzählen) LSTMs architectures are generally well suited for the classification of malicous connections based on the KDD99 dataset.
+Unfortunately with the given architecture the author was not able to beat benchmark accuracy and other evelaution matrics, however got very close (umformulieren).

+All the chosen parameters (number of hidden units, number of layers, batch size, training iterations) are in a reasonable range, even though the learning rate is rather low.
+Since the testing set contains attack types that are not present in the training set, with an accuracy of 92.xx the model generalizes well, even though r2l and u2l metrics perform poor, however they perform in the benchmak model also poor (umschreiben).

+Pertubations ?

+- The results perform slightly worse than the benchmark model, but all chosen indicates are in a similar range.
+Hence the model can be trusted.

 ### Justification
 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section: